zowe/docs-site/docs/extend/extend-apiml/api-mediation-onboard-an-existing-java-rest-api-service_plain-java-enabler.md

    * **Health endpoint**

-     The endpoint used for health checks by the Discovery Service
+     The endpoint used for health checks by the discovery service

    * **Info endpoint**